 As it turns out, sound can be therapeutic as well.
-In fact, sound therapy is an effective tool for boosting the mind, body and soul.
+In fact, sound therapy (also called sound bathing) is an effective tool for boosting the mind, body and soul.

 “For as long as people have used their voices and musical instruments for prayer and chanting, people have used sound to heal,” says Valerie Oula, Director of Vibrational Energy Healing at THE WELL and author of A Little Bit of Reiki.
 “The ancient Egyptians used musical incantations for healing and were tapped into the power of sound — the temples and pyramids were built as resonant structures to amplify sound.”

 Oula goes on to say: “Sound therapy is energy work — everything is energy and everything is vibrating at different frequencies.
 When there are blocks or stagnation in the body and mind, there is dissonance and a lack of coherence.
 Sound therapy helps to attune our bodies and our space to a more optimal frequency.”